haskell-lang/haskell-lang/static/markdown/announcements.md

 **April 26 2016**

+*By the haskell-lang.org team: Chris Allen, Julie Moronuki, Michael Snoyman*

+**TODO Include other members of the team**

 We are happy to announce the launch of a new Haskell community nexus
 site: http://haskell-lang.org/.
 This website is aimed at providing modern best practices information for the Haskell programming